 - Type command chkdsk C: /f /r /x then press enter key

-- Next type Y when ask for schedule run check disk on next start, close command prompt and restart your PC
+- Next type Y when ask for schedule run check disk on the next start, close the command prompt and restart your PC

 - This will start scanning the disk for errors and try to fix them itself only.